Sućuraj

-The island of Hvar is famous for its pleasant Mediterranean climate, including a high percentage of sunny days.
+The island of Hvar has a Mediterranean climate, including a high percentage of sunny days.
 Sućuraj is one of the sunniest and hottest places on the island, with more than 2700 hours of sunshine per year.
 Around the centre of the town, there are two beaches, Cesminica and Bilina.

-Sućuraj can be reached by ferryboat from Drvenik on the Makarska riviera, a trip of about 25 minutes.
-In the winter, there are 3-4 departures a day, and in summer there are 10-15 per day.
-The ferry dock is near the centre of the town.
-Drvenik is situated on the Adriatic road 96 km southeast of Split and 128 km northwest of Dubrovnik.
+Sućuraj is typically accessed via ferryboat from Drvenik on the Makarska riviera.

+Demographics

+In 2021, the total population was 426, in the following settlements: